 Lehigh University Autism Services is a university-based research and professional training center for autism spectrum disorders.
 The Autism Services are housed in the Center for Promoting Research to Practice of the College of Education.

 The mission of Lehigh University Autism Services is to develop and disseminate research-based practices that improve the well-being of children with autism and their families and to serve the local community.
+We are committed to providing culturally responsive services regardless of race, gender, sexual orientation, or religious preferences.
 Our practices rely on empirically validated interventions and best practices, including Applied Behavior Analysis, Pivotal Response Treatment, and Positive Behavior Support.

 Our objectives are: